aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 make deploy CFN_ARTEFACT_S3_BUCKET=<your s3 bucket name>
 ```

+You can specify non-default values for stack parameters in the `make deploy` command.
+See [`Makefile`](Makefile) for parameter names.

 The bucket **must** be in the same region where you are deploying.
-You specificy just the bucket name, not a S3 URL or a bucket ARN.
+You specify just the bucket name, not a S3 URL or a bucket ARN.

 The stack will deploy all needed resources like VPC, network devices, route tables, security groups, S3 buckets, IAM policies and roles, VPC endpoints and also create a new SageMaker studio domain, and a new user profile.